Travel Insurance With Medical Conditions

 Pre-Existing Conditions

-• Diagnoses you had before buying insurance (60 to 180 days before purchase)
+• Diagnoses you had 60 to 180 days before buying insurance

-• Requires a pre-existing condition waiver purchased within specific timeframes
+• Requires buying a waiver within specific timeframes

-• Protects against trip cancellations or emergencies related to past diagnoses
+• Covers trip cancellations or emergencies related to past diagnoses

-• Must meet four requirements: purchase timing, medically able to travel, full trip cost insured, U.S. residency
+• Must meet four requirements: purchase timing, medically able to travel, full trip cost insured and U.S. residency

-Most travelers with medical conditions need both: the waiver protects against cancellations due to your known condition, while medical coverage handles unexpected emergencies during your trip.
+The waiver protects against cancellations from your known condition.
+Medical coverage covers unexpected emergencies during your trip.

 How Travel Insurance Covers Medical Conditions